gitlabhq/gitlabhq/doc/workflow/git_annex.md

 Videos, photos, audio, compiled binaries and many other types of files are too large.
 As a workaround, people keep artwork-in-progress in a Dropbox folder and only check in the final result.
-This results in using outdated files, not having a complete history and the risk of losing work.
+This results in using outdated files, not having a complete history and increases the risk of losing work.

 This problem is solved in GitLab Enterprise Edition by integrating the [git-annex] application.